share:

 Nicky panhandles on the internet was supported by these kind folks:

-If you'd like to help Nicky keep making free educational stuff & talking about themselves in the third person, dispose of your disposable cash on their Patreon!
+If you'd like to help Nicky keep making free educational stuff & talking about themselves in the third person, dispose of your disposable cash on her Patreon!

 But seriously, thank you to everyone above.
 I appreciate y'all.